 - 1. Provide and maintain written policies and procedures consistent with the requirements of the funding source and government laws and regulations. - 2.
 Provide information on available services and resources for elderly clients and/or family caregivers. - 3.
 Assure that all services funded under this Contract are coordinated with other programs and services in the community.
 The services funded under this Contract should not constitute duplication of services provided by other sources. - 4.
-Work collaboratively with County, particularly the Office on Aging's Information and Assistance Call Center (I&A), to ensure that clients in need of services as provided via the Older Americans Act or Older Californians Act programs are provided referrals and assistance with accessing these services. - 5.
+Work collaboratively with County, particularly the Office on Aging's Information and Assistance Call Center (I&A), to ensure that clients in need of services as provided via the Older Americans Act or Older Californians Act programs are provider referrals and assistance with accessing these services. - 5.
 Maintain participant records to prevent data breaching and unauthorized client information disclosure.
 Ensure all participant records are kept and stored in a confidential manner. - 6.
 Provide bilingual program material and services to the community.
 Subrecipient shall make every effort to offer bilingual program materials and services under CDA and County funded programs in the threshold languages identified by the County. - 7.
 Identify and serve the targeted population and outreach to the low-income, at-risk minority population. - 8.
 Provide a current copy of the Voluntary Contribution Letter as approved by the County.
-The approved Voluntary Contribution letter should not resemble an invoice. - 9.
-Develop applicable program and intake forms that meet CDA requirements and submit to the County for review and approval within 30 days of contract execution. - 10.
+The approved Voluntary Contribution letter should not resemble an invoice.

+- 9. Develop applicable program and intake forms that meet CDA requirements and submit to the County for review and approval within 30 days of contract execution. - 10.
 Provide written policies and methods of implementation regarding income structure for all programs. - 11.
 Conduct a participant satisfaction survey annually and tabulate results.
-County must approve the survey instrument prior to its use, and all findings from the survey must be used to improve services.
+County will provide survey templates with non-negotiable questions along with a survey results workbook.
+Additional questions to the survey must be approved prior to its use.
 The provider must keep the completed surveys and the tabulated results on file.
-Submit a copy of the tabulated results, along with a summary detailing a plan of action addressing relevant concerns of participants in order to improve program services to County by the end of the third quarter of the fiscal year in which it is conducted.

-12. Provide the County with a current and active DUNS Number and SAMS Unique Entity Identifier (UEI) prior to Contract execution.
+Submit a copy of the completed Participant Satisfaction Survey Results Workbook to OoADataTeam@occr.ocgov.com, along with a summary detailing a plan of action addressing relevant concerns of participants in order to improve program services to County by May 31st of the fiscal year in which it is conducted. - 12.
+Provide the County with a current and active DUNS Number and SAMS Unique Entity Identifier (UEI) prior to Contract execution.

-B. Elder Abuse
+B. Elder Abuse Reporting

-- 1. Notify appropriate officials when cases of imminent danger including, but not limited to harm, abuse and/or neglect toward older adults and dependent adults are observed or reported. - 2.
+- Notify appropriate officials when cases of imminent danger including, but not limited to harm, abuse and/or neglect toward older adults and dependent adults are observed or reported. - 2.
 Provide follow-up with the proper authorities for Elder Abuse reporting in order to ensure that all required paperwork and report details have been documented and submitted in a timely manner. - 3.
-Conduct and/or promote activities for the prevention and treatment of elder abuse, neglect, and exploitation, as required under OAA § 721 including but not limited to: reporting identified and/or suspected instances of elder abuse, referring inquiries related to elder abuse to the appropriate agency(ies), etc..
+Conduct and/or promote activities for the prevention and treatment of elder abuse, neglect, and exploitation, as required under OAA § 721.